Armin Hadzalic

 About Me

 Hi!
 My name is Armin Hadzalic ( pronounced as h a d͡ʒ a l i t͡ʃ ).
-I am carrying over 15 years of experience in Hardware & Software Testing Industry.
-Currently I am working in Erlangen / Germany as a Software Developer on one of the biggest Automation Tools.
+I am carrying over 20 years of experience in Hardware & Software Testing Industry.
+Currently I am working in Erlangen / Germany as a Senior Software Developer on the Industrial Copilot.

 In my free time I’m a passionate chessplayer and I like to read books (specially the scientific literature).
 I enjoy keeping up with the technology development, studying programming languages and new technologies like the Internet of Things or Machine learning and Generative AI.
 Well, that free time is not often.
 I am coaching three times a week a B- and C-Junior football team in Nuremberg.